 To correct severe astigmatism, your eye surgeon might use special knives or a laser beam to correct the abnormal or irregular curve of the cornea.

-There are three types of surgical procedures that an eye surgeon might perform:
+There are 3 types of surgical procedures that an eye surgeon might perform:

 - Photorefractive keratectomy (PRK)—laser beams are used to reshape the abnormal or irregular curve of the cornea

-- Laser-assited in situ keratomileusis (LASIK)—laser beams used to reshape the curve of the cornea by removing corneal tissue
+- Laser-assisted in situ keratomileusis (LASIK)—laser beams used to reshape the curve of the cornea by removing corneal tissue

-- Radical keratotomy (RK)—small incisions (cuts) are made partial thickness into the cornea
+- Radical keratotomy (RK)—small incisions (cuts) are made into the cornea

 - Laser-assisted subepithelial keratomileusis (LASEK)—not as commonly used, but it may benefit people with thin corneas, or those at high risk of an eye injury